seto77/ReciPro/README.md

 * Simulates diffraction patterns.
   * X-ray, electron, and neutron sources are available for incident beams.
   * Kinematic simulations for the all sources.
-  * Dynamic simulations for electron diffraction based on the Bethe method.
+  * Dynamical simulations for electron diffraction based on the Bloch wave method.
     * Parallel electron diffraction (SAED)
     * Precession electron diffraction (PED)
     * Convergent beam electron diffraction (CBED)